melezhik/outhentix/README.md

 Here is simple example.

-DSL code:

-    # original check list
+    use v6;

+    use Outhentix::DSL;

+    my $otx = Outhentix::DSL.new( text => 'HELLO', debug-mode => 0 );

+    $otx.validate(q:to/CHECK/);
+      generator: [ 'H', 'E', 'L', 'O' ];
+    CHECK

+    say $otx.results;

+Output:

+If you use not Perl6 langauge to generate expressions, you have to print entries into stdout instead of returning an array.
+Here are some generators examples for other languages:

+Original check expressions list:

     Say
     HELLO

-    # this generator creates 3 new check expressions:
+This generator creates 3 new check expressions:

     generator: <<CODE
-    [
-      'say',
-      'hello',
-      'again'
-    ]
-    CODE

-Updated check list:

-    Say
-    HELLO
-    say
-    hello
-    again

-If you use not Perl in generator expressions, you have to print entries into stdout instead of returning an array reference like in Perl.
-Here are some generators examples for other languages:

-    generator: <<CODE
     !bash
       echo say
       echo hello
       echo again
     CODE

+Or if you prefer Ruby:

     generator: <<CODE
     !ruby